Coming Soon!

 VFR400 NC30 disks can be used on the NSR, but this necessitates the use of the NC30's forks due to the larger disk diameter.
 The conversion works extremely well though!

 Another option is to use VTR1000 disks.
-These bolt straight to the NSR's rims and require only a small modification to the calliper mounts to space them correctly.
+These bolt straight to the NSR's rims but require an adaptor plate to space the callipers correctly.

-ONCE AGAIN, NSR-WORLD.COM RECOMMENDS THAT THE BRAKING SYSTEM ONLY BE WORKED ON BY A FULLY QUALIFIED MECHANIC.
+Note: NSR-WORLD.COM RECOMMENDS THAT THE BRAKING SYSTEM SHOULD BE WORKED ON BY A FULLY QUALIFIED MECHANIC ONLY.

 Suspension Tuning.250 Tuning Index.